aws-samples/amazon-keyspaces-toolkit/aws-cloudshell/README.md

 For us to connect to Amazon Keyspaces you will need to choose one of the [service endpoints](https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.endpoints.html).
 You can also connect to Amazon Keyspaces using [Interface VPC endpoints](https://docs.aws.amazon.com/keyspaces/latest/devguide/vpc-endpoints.html) to enable private communication between your Virtual Private Cloud (VPC) running in Amazon VPC and Amazon Keyspaces.
 For example, to connect to the Keyspaces service in US East (N. Virginia) (us-east-1) [you will want to use the cassandra.us-east-1.amazonaws.com](http://cassandra.us-east-1.amazonaws.com/) service endpoint.
 All communication with Amazon Keyspaces will be over port 9142.

-## Choossing authentication method and connect
+## Chossing authentication method and connect

 To provide users and applications with credentials for programmatic access to Amazon Keyspaces resources, you can do either of the following: